astropy/photutils/docs/user_guide/detection.rst

 Masking Regions
 ^^^^^^^^^^^^^^^

 Regions of the input image can be masked by using the ``mask`` keyword with the :class:`~photutils.detection.DAOStarFinder` or :class:`~photutils.detection.IRAFStarFinder` instance.
-This simple examples uses :class:`~photutils.detection.DAOStarFinder` and masks two rectangular regions.
-No sources will be detected in the masked
+This simple example uses :class:`~photutils.detection.DAOStarFinder` and masks two rectangular regions.
+No sources will be detected in the masked regions:
-regions:

 .. doctest-skip::